okx/okexchain-docs/building-modules/wasm-module/vscode-cosmy-wasmy.md

 ![img](./image/wasmy-3.gif)

-> Note: Please don't use your mainnet account here; and mnemonics are stored in vscode as plain text.
+> Note: Please don’t use your mainnet account here; and mnemonics are stored in vscode as plain text.

 ####  3.Import contract